Iona Abbey Visitor Guide

 History

-From the 8th century onwards Iona became a leading artistic centre for sculptors, metalworkers, and manuscript writers, which goes some way to explaining why such a huge amount of medieval artefacts have been discovered on the island over the years.
+From the 8th century onwards, Iona became a leading artistic centre for sculptors, metalworkers, and manuscript writers, which goes some way to explaining why so many mediaeval artefacts have been discovered on the island.

 The riches that were kept on Iona were also the reason why it was so heavily targeted by Vikings during the 9th and 10th centuries, and hence why St. Columba’s remains were moved to Dunkeld in Perthshire into what was to eventually become Dunkeld Cathedral.